 H) NOTES should appear as FOOTNOTES and should be concise, kept to a minimum, and numbered consecutively throughout the paper.

-I) Justification of technology use; Here, you should clearly explain how generative AI-based technologies were used for the research you report on the production of the manuscript itself.
-This should be stipulated according to a specified format (details can be found here)
+I) Justification of technology use; Here, you should clearly explain how generative AI-based technologies were used for the research you report on or for the production of the manuscript itself.
+This should be stipulated according to a specified format (details can be found here).

 I) REFERENCES in the text should be formatted according to the Publication Manual of the American Psychological Association (APA) 7th edition.